leonardehrenfried/blog/_posts/2013-10-25-removing-200-from-apache-access-log.md

 cronjob grep out all the 400s and 500s but that didn't seem very elegant.
 I wanted a solution without an intermediate step.

-Apache has a feature called conditional logging however it can't be used to filter by response code.
+Apache has a feature called conditional logging, however it can't be used to filter by response code.

 On the other hand I found out about piped logs.
-The idea is that you can just pipe the log to another process which in turn can do any log processing and filtering you want.
+The idea is that you just pipe the log to another process which in turn can do any log processing and filtering you want.

-I choose a combination of `grep` and Apache's `rotatelogs`.
-To use it put the following in your Apache configuration:
+I chose a combination of `grep` and Apache's `rotatelogs`.
+To use it, put the following in your Apache configuration:

 ```apache